AdaCore/learn/content/courses/intro-to-ada/chapters/standard_library_strings.rst

 - *Unbounded strings*: similar to bounded strings, unbounded strings can contain strings of varied length.
-However, in addition to that, they don't have a maximum length.
+However, in addition to that, they don't require a maximum length to be specified at the declaration of a string.
 In this sense, they are very flexible.

 The following sections present an overview of the different string types and common operations for string types.